Possible Bearish Inside Day Candle Pattern Detected for Six Flags Entert (NYSE:SIX) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Six Flags Entert (NYSE:SIX)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Six Flags Entert (NYSE:SIX) based on the price action in the company's shares.
-Today's price range of $14.88 and $15.73 is within yesterday's high and low of the day.
+Yesterday's price range of $14.50 and $15.73 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Six Flags Entert may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Six Flags Entertainment Corporation operates regional theme parks across North America.
 The Company has parks comprised of theme, water, and zoological parks.
 The Parks offer rides, water attractions, themed areas, concerts, shows, restaurants, game venues, and retail outlets.